 All reports of hate crime will receive a police response.
 They may not be able to respond immediately, but they will act on all reports.
 Visit their website for more information.

-You can report a crime in confidence in any of the following ways:
+You can report a crime in confidence in a number of ways, to various organisations:

-The annual report below provides a summary of hate crime in Warwickshire during 2015/16 and partnership activity to address the issues.
+The annual report below provides an overview of hate crime in Warwickshire in 2019 and partnership activity to address the issues.

 Latest Hate Crime posts

 - #Refuge launches hard-hitting short film about a woman who escapes her violent partner during lockdown June 5, 2020 9:30 am

 - General Public Should Not Have To Pay For 101 Non-Emergency Calls April 1, 2020 7:00 am